 Biology is the scientific study of living systems.
 The discipline ranges from studying the structure of biomolecules to the interactions of species with their environment.
 Courses are taught from an evolutionary perspective, which explains both the unity and diversity of life.

 The biology major is designed to be flexible in meeting the needs and interests of students.
-Students are introduced to the discipline in the two-semester introductory course, Principles of Biology.
+Students are introduced to the discipline in three introductory courses, BIO 151 Ecology, Evolution and Biodiversity, BIO 152 Cells and Molecules, and BIO 201 Genetics.
 Beyond that, students are encouraged to select courses across the breadth of the discipline, from molecular/cellular to systemic to organismic to ecological aspects.
 Supplementing the biology courses are courses in general chemistry and calculus.
-Depending on students' interests and goals, they may be advised to take supporting coursework in chemistry (CHEM 202 or higher), physics (PHYS 151 or higher), mathematics (MATH 152 or higher), computer science (CS 150 or higher), or environmental studies (ENVS 134, 220, 310, 320).
+Depending on students' interests and goals, they may be advised to take supporting coursework in chemistry (CHEM 202 or higher), physics (PHYS 151 or higher), mathematics (MATH 152 or higher), computer science (CS 150 or higher), or environmental studies (ENVS 134, ENVS 220, ENVS 320).
 Students are encouraged to seek undergraduate research opportunities and internship experience in addition to their coursework to better prepare them for their future career.

 Required for a major:

-Plan 1 (non-teaching): Minimum of 32 hours in biology, including BIO 151, BIO 152, BIO 201, and BIO 490; 20 hours in biology numbered above 201 including at least one W course, one R course, 16 hours in biology lab courses and 4 hours in a biology course numbered 340-370; CHEM 151 and CHEM 152, or CHEM 201; MATH 141 (or higher) or BIO 256 or PSYCH 350 (note: if BIO 256 is used to fulfill this quantitative/statistics requirement within the major, it does not count towards the 20 hours in biology numbered above 201).
+Plan 1 (non-teaching): Minimum of 32 hours in biology, including BIO 151, BIO 152, BIO 201, and BIO 490; 20 hours in biology numbered above 201 including at least one W course, one R course, 16 hours in biology lab courses and 4 hours in a biology course numbered 340-370; CHEM 151 and CHEM 152, or CHEM 201; MATH 141 (or higher) or BIO 256 or PSYC 350 (note: if BIO 256 is used to fulfill this quantitative/statistics requirement within the major, it does not count towards the 20 hours in biology numbered above 201).
 No courses numbered 185 may be used to fulfill the major.
 No more than 4 hours from biology 371-399 can be applied toward the major.
 Transfer students must complete at least four biology courses (four hours each) at Luther.